Leslie Nutting

-Leslie J. Nutting (born July 4, 1945) was a Republican member of the Wyoming Senate, representing the 7th district from 2011 until 2015.
+Leslie J. Nutting (born July 4, 1945) is an American politician.
+A Republican member of the Wyoming Senate, she represented the 7th district from 2011 until 2015.
 Senate District 7 encompasses Laramie County, which includes the city of Cheyenne.
 From 2011 until 2013, she was the only woman in the Wyoming Senate.
 Nutting was joined by Democrat Bernadine Craft in January 2013.

 Elections

 2010

 Nutting ran a write-in campaign against incumbent Democratic State Senator Kathryn Sessions.
 She won the Republican primary unopposed and defeated Sessions, 54% to 46%.

 2014

 Nutting declined to run for a second term, and was succeeded by Republican Stephan Pappas.

 Personal life

-Nutting received a B.S.N. at Loretto Heights College and an M.S.N. from the University of Colorado.
+Nutting attended Castle High School in New Castle, Colorado.
+She received a B.S.N. at Loretto Heights College in 1978 and an M.S.N. from the University of Colorado Boulder in 1980.